-We developed a BDM training curriculum that includes 11 PowerPoint slide sets with accompanying presenter notes, 10 fact sheets, 3 videos, and 5 lecture slide sets.
+We developed a BDM training curriculum that includes 11 PowerPoint slide sets with accompanying presenter notes, 11 fact sheets, 3 videos, and 5 lecture slide sets.
 We posted the training curriculum on our website https://smallfruits.wsu.edu/plastic-mulches/.
 Students, extension agents, stakeholders and other agricultural professionals have found the website very informative and helpful.
 Extension and agricultural agency personnel gained awareness and knowledge regarding the sustainability issues of using PE mulch and BDM for crop production.
-Specifically, personnel had increased understanding of: (1) impact of BDM on crop yield and quality; (2) petroleum- and biobased feedstocks that are used to make BDMs, and how the origin of these feedstocks are not the factor determining biodegradability of the BDM (e.g., just because a product is biobased does not mean it is biodegradable); (3) the use of GMOs in the fermentation process used to produce biobased polymers; (4) naturally occurring soil microorganisms and environmental conditions that impact the rate of BDM biodegradation; (5) pathways of BDM biodegradation, from film to fragment to micro-particle to nano-particle to carbon dioxide (CO2), water (H2O) and microbial biomass; (6) how to sample soil for mulch fragments (PE or BDM); (7) how to calculate the on-farm costs associated with BDM use; and (8) how to distinguish a BDM from a product that will not biodegrade (e.g., oxo- and photodegradable plastic).
+Specifically, personnel had increased understanding of: (1) impact of BDM on crop yield and quality; (2) petroleum- and biobased feedstocks used to make BDMs, and that the origin of these feedstocks is not a factor determining biodegradability of the BDM; (3) GMOs are commonly used in the fermentation process to produce biobased polymers; (4) naturally occurring soil microorganisms and environmental conditions impact the rate of BDM biodegradation; (5) pathways of BDM biodegradation, from film to fragment to micro-particle to nano-particle to carbon dioxide (CO2), water (H2O) and microbial biomass; (6) how to sample soil to assess the amount of visible mulch (PE or BDM) in the field; (7) how to calculate the on-farm costs associated with BDM use; and (8) how to distinguish a BDM from a non-biodegradable mulch (e.g., oxo- and photodegradable plastic).
 Our project has contributed significantly to filling the knowledge gap regarding BDM.
 The on-farm demonstration and field day have enabled growers to have first-hand experience with BDM, and awareness about this technology is flourishing among the growers.
 Consequently, more growers are showing interest to get involved in BDM trials.
 Our visit to the farms of northeast U.S. has helped us understand the experience and expectations from growers’ perception and identify future opportunities.

 - What is in a BDM?
 (Fact Sheet)